In Depth: Female Reproductive

 The major organs of the female reproductive system include:

 - Vagina: This muscular tube receives the penis during intercourse and a baby leaves the uterus through it during childbirth.

 - Uterus: This organ holds and nourishes a developing fetus, if an egg was properly fertilized.

 - Ovaries: The female gonads, the ovaries produce ova.
-When one matures, it is released down into a fallopian tube.
+When an egg matures, it is released from the ovary down into a fallopian tube.